umartynenko/synapse-admin/README.md

 `just run-dev` to start the development stack (depending on your system speed, you may want to re-run this command if user creation fails)

-This command initializes the development environment (local Synapse server and Postgres DB), and launches the app in a dev mode at `http://localhost:5173`
+This command initializes the development environment (local Synapse server, Element Web client app, and Postgres DB), and launches the app in a dev mode at `http://localhost:5173`

 After that open [http://localhost:5173](http://localhost:5173?username=admin&password=admin&server=http://localhost:8008) in your browser,